This guide is designed to assist those facing dismissal, including information about types of dismissal and employment tribunal time limits.

 For example, if your effective date of termination was 19 March 2013, then your unfair dismissal claim must be received by the employment tribunal no later than 18 June 2013.
 If this date is a Saturday or Sunday or Bank Holiday then the claim must be received by the Friday or the working day before the Bank Holiday.

 Time limits are affected by the ACAS early conciliation scheme.

-Find out more about early conciliation.
+Please see the ACAS guidance on early conciliation.
 For Northern Ireland, read the Labour Relations Agency's advice on pre-claim conciliation.

 In general, to lodge a claim of unfair dismissal in England, Wales or Scotland you must have been employed continuously for two years.
 In Northern Ireland, you must have had one year’s continuous service with your employer.